-Book on Bangkok give new insights on its troubled relation with Isaan - The Isaan Record
+Book on Bangkok gives fresh insights on its troubled relation with Isaan - The Isaan Record

-Philip Cornwell-Smith’s latest book, Very Bangkok, might have been just another of the uuteen guide books on Thailand’s capital, Bangkok.
+Philip Cornwel-Smith’s latest book, Very Bangkok, might have been just another of the umpteen guide books on Thailand’s capital, Bangkok.
 Why another book on this egotistical and egocentric subject?
-But Cornwell-Smith is no typical guide.
+But Cornwel-Smith is no typical guide.
 The very breadth of Very Bangkok provides a comprehensive and fresh take on the capital and its role within the country.
 It also gives us new insights into Isaan and its troubling relationship to the capital.

 By David Streckfuss